dankellett/webapp-angular-.netcore-with-infra-aws-azure/readme.md

 ##### Identity Server
 IdentityServer has discrete settings for development and production configuration.
 In a development config, IS4 will use the local certificate file `auth_key_dev.pfx`.
 In production, IS4 will look for the same certificate in the cert store on the deployed machine.

+Settings for the certificate thumbrint `auth_cert_thumbprint` (prod & dev) and cert password `auth_cert_password` (dev only) are required.

+Only a self signed cert is required for idenity.
+The OpenSSL CLI tool can be used to generate this file

+###### Create Azure compliant cert
+`openssl req -x509 -newkey rsa:4096 -sha256 -nodes -keyout example.key -out example.crt -subj "/CN=example.com" -days 3650`

+###### Package pfx
+`openssl pkcs12 -export -out auth_cert.pfx -inkey example.key -in example.crt`

+Use this command to extract thumbprint to update the startup.cs

+`Get-PfxCertificate -FilePath Certificate.pfx`